Why the AirMini is the easiest CPAP to battery-power

 | 500 Wh | ~71 hours | ~9 nights |

-These numbers assume your pressure settings are in the average range.
+These numbers assume your pressure settings are in the average range (8–12 cm H2O).
 Higher pressures push peak draw up; lower pressures extend runtime.
+Users with pressures above 15 cm H2O should budget closer to 9-10W average.

 When you have the choice, always use a direct DC connection to the AirMini.
 Here's why it matters: